Replacement / Maintenance / Adjustment

 Loosen anchor bolt (Red arrow)

-Pull on cable (Green arrow) while pushing against the cable stop (in direction of Yellow arrow).
+Pull on cable (Green arrow) while pushing against the cable stop (in direction

 Tighten anchor bolt.